cbendetti/Bendetti_Portfolio/content/project/RealvsFake_News/index.md

 {{% staticref "files/RealvsFake.html" %}}View My Report{{% /staticref %}}

+Abstract:

-Abstract: The goal of this project was to perform a classification analysis which required work with text data (from real vs fake news articles).
-We found that all capital letters in the title of an article, all capital letters in the body text of an article, and a sentiment of disgust were most predictive of a fake news article.
+The goal of this project was to perform a classification analysis that required work with text data (from real vs fake news articles).
+We found that all capital letters in the title of an article, all capital letters in the body text of an article, and sentiment of disgust were most predictive of a fake news article.